Eisteddfod: 1961–2000

-In response to the 1961 census, which showed a radical decrease in the percentage of Welsh speakers, Saunders Lewis gave the famous 1962 radio address Tynged yr iaith ('The Fate of the Language') in which he predicted the imminent extinction of the Welsh language unless immediate action was taken.
+In response to the 1961 census, which showed a radical decrease in the percentage of Welsh speakers, Saunders Lewis gave a 1962 radio address Tynged yr iaith (the fate of the language) in which he predicted the imminent extinction of the Welsh language unless immediate action was taken.
 Lewis hoped to motivate Plaid Cymru into directly fighting for the language.
-Instead, his address led to the 1962 foundation of Cymdeithas yr Iaith Gymraeg (The Welsh Language Society) at a Plaid Cymru summer school held in Pontardawe in Glamorgan.
+Instead, his address led to the 1962 foundation of Cymdeithas yr Iaith Gymraeg at a Plaid Cymru summer school held in Pontardawe in Glamorgan.